Digichem-Project/build-boy/README.md

 ## Licenses

-The Digichem project is split into two sections, each with their own license.
+The Digichem project is split into two sections, each with it's own license.
  - The Digichem program is proprietary software.
 It is currently available in binary form only under a free-to-use but timed license.
- - Core components of the library (Digichem-core) are distributed separately under an open-source license.
+ - Core components of the library ([Digichem-core](https://github.com/Digichem-Project/digichem-core)) are distributed separately under an open-source license.

 Additionally, Build-boy (the code in this repository) is available separately under an open-source license.